nazimboudeffa/OpenFirstAssault/README.md

 I will upload on Mega as soon as possible but you can come and take a look at the sate of my hacks https://mega.nz/#F!MoUxQa6J!PuPWv5uULigINBGutEXfJA

+There will be two important ZIP files, OpenFirstAssault.zip (unreal project) and WindowsNoEditor.zip (build)

 When you launch the game just click on Play then if you want to quit Alt + F4 it's the key binding by default on unreal

 # Fan kit